 UV rays are present all year round but levels vary, depending on things like: your location, time of year, time of day, and weather conditions.
-The strength of UVA rays remain relatively consistent during the day, all year round, but UVB fluctuates: the higher the sun in the sky, the greater the intensity of UVB.
+The higher the sun is in the sky, the greater the intensity of UV rays.
 So remember time of year, time of day and time unprotected outside, all matter to your skin!

 - Latitude: The closer to the equator, the greater the UV radiation levels.